-Your Flight Compute cluster includes command-line tools which can be used to enable access to existing AWS S3 and Dropbox accounts.
-A Ceph storage platform with a compatible RADOS-gateway can also be accessed using S3 support.
+Your Flight Compute cluster includes command-line tools which can be used to enable access to existing AWS S3, Swift and Dropbox accounts.
+Object storage services which are compatible with S3 or Swift can also be configured.
+For example - a Ceph storage platform with a compatible RADOS-gateway can be accessed using S3 support.
 To enable access to these services, users must first enable them with the following commands:

-- alces storage enable s3 enables AWS S3 service - alces storage enable dropbox enables Dropbox service
+- alces storage enable s3 enables AWS S3 service - alces storage enable swift enables Swift service - alces storage enable dropbox enables Dropbox service